CHINESE (CHIN)

 Courses

 Introduction to Mandarin Chinese, focusing on pronunciation, simple conversation, and basic grammar.
 Reading and writing Chinese characters are also taught.
 Writing Chinese characters is required.
 Four hours per week.
-Students may not receive credit for both CHIN 101 or CHIN 102 and CHIN 111.
+Students may not receive credit for CHIN 101, CHIN 102, and CHIN 111.
+This course is not intended for native speakers of Chinese.

 Continued training in listening, speaking, reading, and writing on everyday topics.
 Writing Chinese characters is required.
 Four hours per week.
-Students may not receive credit for both CHIN 101 or CHIN 102 and CHIN 111.
+Students may not receive credit for CHIN 101, CHIN 102, and CHIN 111.
+This course is not intended for native speakers of Chinese.

 For students who already understand and speak some Chinese; entry to this course is by placement only.
 The course focuses on reading and writing.
 Writing Chinese characters is required.
 Three hours per week.
-Students may not receive credit for both CHIN 101 or CHIN 102 and CHIN 111.
+Students may not receive credit for CHIN 101, CHIN 102, and CHIN 111.
+This course is not intended for native speakers of Chinese.

 A course designed to introduce students to the Chinese world of past and present.
 Chinese civilization is explored from a variety of perspectives: political, social, cultural, intellectual, and economic.